September 17, 2025

 • Dress comfortably in loose-fitting clothing that does not have any metal components (such as zippers, buttons, or underwire).

-• Remove all metal objects from your person (such as piercings, jewelry, watches, dentures, and hearing aids).
+• Remove all metal objects from your person (such as piercings, jewellery, watches, dentures, and hearing aids).

 • Inform your medical professionals of any metal implants or devices within your body - they will be able to assess whether these are MRI-compatible.